alxdavids/ourbbg/content/post/martin-burnley.md

 off](https://ourbaseballground.com/images/martin-burnley/red-card.jpg)

 It is not that I think that there was an especially glaring error in Robert Madley's judgement.
-Instead it embodies the most obvious fluctuation of the chaotic theory that underlies all of Derby's recent problems.
+Instead, the moment embodies the most obvious visualisation of the chaotic theory that underlies all of Derby's recent problems.
 I stood in the away end at Turf Moor in 2014, and watched a red card flutter in the cold air of a receding North West winter.
 In 2021, I find myself in Lisboa, Portugal during an endless global